Step 4: Full View

 Should Engineer A limit the response to internal escalation by reporting the adjacent safety hazard to ES Consulting and supervisors, or should Engineer A also take direct action with Owner Y and adjacent site parties if the internal channel proves inadequate?

-Report Internally and Monitor ES Consulting Response Board's choice Report the observed adjacent safety hazard to the supervisor and ES Consulting in writing, document the observation and notification contemporaneously, and treat the internal escalation as the complete discharge of the mandatory obligation, while remaining prepared to escalate further only if ES Consulting demonstrably fails to act within a reasonable timeframe.
+O1 Report the observed adjacent safety hazard to the supervisor and ES Consulting in writing, document the observation and notification contemporaneously, and treat the internal escalation as the complete discharge of the mandatory obligation, while remaining prepared to escalate further only if ES Consulting demonstrably fails to act within a reasonable timeframe.
+Board's choice

 Competing obligations include: (1) the public welfare paramount principle (NSPE Code I.1), which requires Engineer A to hold public safety above all other considerations regardless of contractual scope; (2) the faithful agent obligation to Client X, which demands focused in-scope performance and deference to the employer intermediary chain; (3) the employer intermediary safety escalation obligation, which channels Engineer A's safety duty through ES Consulting as the appropriate first institutional step; (4) the adjacent third-party property safety disclosure obligation, which recognizes that Engineer A's unique epistemic position as the only party with firsthand observational knowledge generates a corresponding moral responsibility toward Owner Y's workers; (5) the out-of-scope discretionary response principle, which treats action beyond internal reporting as permissible but not mandatory for non-imminent hazards; and (6) the supervisory inaction complicity principle (BER 88-6 analogy), which holds that continued silence after an unresponsive employer chain implicates the subordinate engineer.